henri/spb/README.md

                    - Visit the [Brave website](https://brave.com/download/) and to manually install.
        - macOS 10.15 (and later)
        - Officially the latest versions of Chromium [requires macOS 13](https://issues.chromium.org/issues/376381582) or later.

+       has during useage but they are not required.

 <br/>